UK using Macron Brexit row to distract from G7, French source says

-CARBIS BAY, England, June 13 (Reuters) - A French diplomatic source accused British Prime Minister Boris Johnson’s government of using a Brexit-related row over Northern Irish trade to distract from the real issues of the Group of Seven summit.
+CARBIS BAY, England (Reuters) - A French diplomatic source accused British Prime Minister Boris Johnson’s government of using a Brexit-related row over Northern Irish trade to distract from the real issues of the Group of Seven summit.

 “It’s a distraction,” the source said over the latest dispute between the two countries that is centred on how to moved chilled meats from Britain to its province Northern Ireland after Brexit.

-“He (Macron) told him: don’t tell me you didn’t know what you were signing for (when you signed the Brexit deal in December).”
-(Reporting by Michel Rose; writing by Kate Holton; editing by William James)
+Reporting by Michel Rose; writing by Kate Holton; editing by William James

 Our Standards: The Thomson Reuters Trust Principles.